 Specific Guidance

 For the inspection of this requirement, the inspector(s) should review security plans, implementing procedures, and associated training documentation (to include daylight and night qualification courses) to verify that the licensee’s daylight and night fire qualification courses are in accordance with standards established by law enforcement, or an equivalent nationally recognized course.
 Armed personnel must qualify by achieving the standards and scores established by a Federal or State-approved law enforcement qualification course or an equivalent nationally recognized course.
 Examples of the latter include courses recognized by the National Rifle Association (NRA), the U.S. Department of Defense (DOD), and the International Association of Law Enforcement Firearms Instructors (IALEFI).
 Once the qualification courses have been designed, licensees may submit them to the recognized entity for certification before the courses are implemented.
-The licensee may use current qualification courses developed and certified by the aboveentities; however, such courses may not be modified.
+The licensee may use current qualification courses developed and certified by the abovementioned entities; however, such courses may not be modified.
 When using the qualification courses that have been developed and certified by a recognized entity, the weapons operating system must be similar to that for which the course was designed (e.g., a revolver course must not be used to qualify armed security officers on the use of a semiautomatic handgun).

 Tactical Qualification

-Verify that the licensee conducts an annual tactical qualification course that simulates site-specific conditions under which assigned personnel are required to carry out their assigned duties.
+Verify, through observation, that the licensee conducts an annual tactical qualification course that simulates site-specific conditions under which assigned personnel are required to carry out their assigned duties.
 (10 CFR Part 73, Appendix B, Section VI, F.2)

 Specific Guidance